How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 Broil element failure

-This step-by-step repair guide walks you through fixing broil element failure on your Frigidaire FGGH3047VF (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing broil element failure on your Frigidaire FGGH3047VF (Gas Range).
+With the right tools and parts, I find most homeowners can complete this repair in about 1–2 hours, saving you the hassle of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.